annulen/sysdig-wiki/Sysdig-Manual.md

 **-t** _timetype_, **--timetype**=_timetype_
   Change the way event time is diplayed.
 Accepted values are **h** for human-readable string, **a** for abosulte timestamp from epoch, **r** for relative time from the beginning of the capture, and **d** for delta between event enter and exit.

-**-T**, **--print-text**
-  Print only the text portion of data buffers, and echo EOLS.
-This is useful to only display human-readable data.

 **-v**, **--verbose**
   Verbose output.